Practice

 - Re a Bermudian Company – instructed to advise and assist in settling the pleadings for a derivative claim against two of the company’s directors who had misappropriated substantial assets from the company.

-- Re Two Nevis Trusts (in camera) – appeared (with Alan Steinfeld, Q.C. and Orlando Fraser, Q.C.) on behalf of the protector of two Nevis trusts for the trial (in 2013) and appeal (in 2014) of the trustee’s application for directions; further acted (with Orlando Fraser, Q.C.) on the further application for directions (in 2016); and continues to act on own his own in respect of the further administration of these trusts.
+- Re Two Nevis Trusts – appeared (with Alan Steinfeld, Q.C. and Orlando Fraser, Q.C.) on behalf of the protector of two Nevis trusts for the trial (in 2013) and appeal (in 2014) of the trustee’s application for directions; further acted (with Orlando Fraser, Q.C. and Richard Wilson K.C.) on the further applications for directions (in 2016, 2020, 2022 and 2024).

 - Re Gerova Financial Group Limited – advised and assisted settling grounds of appeal on behalf of a debtor company in its appeal of a winding-up order made by the Supreme Court of Bermuda.
 The issues on appeal were the locus standi of the petitioning creditor and whether it had a right to a winding-up order ex debito justitiae.